 This quaint little corner of Italy, nestled in Old Koloa Town, feels like an insider secret and epitomizes great food and fine dining.
 All the pasta is made in-house and includes short rib ravioli, a rich lasagne and spaghetti laden with local clams.
 Vintage chandeliers cast a warm glow, and the well-curated wine offerings keep the cozy conversation flowing well into the evening.
 Romantico!

 Merriman’s Fish House

 At the Shops at Kukuiula, 2829 Ala Kalanikaumaka Road, Koloa Merriman’s website

-Light, airy and elegant, you feel somewhere special at this well-loved, white-cloth seafooder.
+Light, airy and elegant, you feel somewhere special at this well-loved, white-cloth seafood.
 Creative hand-crafted cocktails set the tone for a culinary adventure as Chef Peter Merriman puts forth an array of palate-pleasers like seasonal ceviche, lobster-and-crab cakes and live raw oysters.
-Ask for a table on the lanai and after the sun sets on the awe-inspiring view, the candlelight eases you into a fresh new layer of ambiance.
+Ask for a table on the lanai, and after the sun sets on the awe-inspiring view, the candlelight eases you into a fresh new layer of ambiance.
 More oysters, please.